NadaMohamedAbdAllah8/manage-subscribers/README.md

 2. Create a `.env` file by copying the `.env.example` file and setting the database name and the `MAILER_LITE_API_KEY` variable value to use MailerLite services.

-3. Run the following two commands to migrate and seed the database:
+3. You can use the database export in \_SQL, or run the following two commands to migrate and seed the database:

 -   `php artisan migrate`